Danyu999/DistributedHashTable/results/assignment_2/chronological_progress.md

     I did this to follow the previous pattern where only my client decided which keys went to which server and the server simply handled whatever was sent to it.
 Also, I don't have a clear way of having a server identify which number server it is unless I compare its IP with the list of node IPs.

+* MultiPut fully implemented on client and server.
+I did something really interesting with MultiPut, where it is scalable to have n number of Put operations per MultiPut, configurable through properties.json.